HandmadeMath/HandmadeMath/README.md

 **Where can I contact you to ask questions?**

-You can email me at: Zak@Handmade.Network
+You can email me at: Zak@StrangeDev.net